Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 Symfony Performance Tips and Tricks - Ideas2IT

 Many times, there is a knock on Symfony framework that is slow.
-Frequently you will hear quips like “Symfony has a great set of features for building enterprise applications but performs worse than <insert your framework here>”.
+Frequently, you will hear quips like “Symfony has a great set of features for building enterprise applications but performs worse than <insert your framework here>”.
 There are also many benchmarks that will take a trivial use case and an untuned Symfony and paint a sorry picture.

 But we have rolled out pretty zippy applications that handle tons of loads using Symfony.
 We will share a few tips and tricks that we have used in our apps.

 First off, performance is an important aspect and cannot be an afterthought.
-Often teams will finish the functionality and then do a 'performance testing and fixing' phase.
-It goes without saying that it is the wrong approach.
-The overall performance of the application is a culmination of many design decisions and implementation tricks and hence performance should be an exercise throughout the life cycle of the project.
+Often, teams will finish the functionality and then do a 'performance testing and fixing' phase.
+It goes without saying that this is the wrong approach.The overall performance of the application is the culmination of many design decisions and iimplementation tricks, and hence performance should be an exercise throughout the life cycle of the project.

-Given that at Ideas2IT, we offer performance and scalability as a service offering itself and invested in a partnership with AppDynamics, we have developed a framework that follows the cycle of Estimate, Measure, Profile, Implement/Improve – Repeat, throughout the life cycle of a project to achieve desirable performance and scalability.
+Given that at Ideas2IT, we offer performance and scalability as a service offering itself and have invested in a partnership with AppDynamics, we have developed a framework that follows the cycle of Estimate, Measure, Profile, Implement/Improve – Repeat, throughout the life cycle of a project to achieve desirable performance and scalability.

-Estimate:It is important to get an estimate of what is expected of the system in terms of
+It is important to get an estimate of what is expected of the system in terms of

 • Load